evylang/evy/docs/spec.md

 ## Types

-Evy has a static **type system** where the types of variables, parameters and expressions are known at compile time.
-This means that the compiler can check for type errors before the program is run.
+Evy has a static **type system** where the types of variables, parameters and expressions are known at parse time.
+This means that the parser can check for type errors before the program is run.

 There are three **basic types**: `num`, `string` and `bool` as well as two